DivineAPI/horoscope-api/README.rst

    List of all signs - aries, taurus, gemini, cancer, leo, virgo, libra, scorpio, sagittarius, capricorn, aquarius and pisces.

-day :
+date :
+   Current Date in Y-m-d Format (Ex: 2020-12-25)
-   Day can be today,tomorrow or yesterday
+   Date can be today,tomorrow or yesterday

 Usage